-3. Pelvic floor exercises can help immensely.
+3. Pelvic floor exercises can help immensely

-4. Carefully managing your fluid intake can be beneficial.
+4. Carefully manage your fluid intake

 - Aim to drink four to eight 8 ounce glasses of water a day.

-- Look at your urine and aim for a nice light yellow color.
+- Look at your urine and aim for a light yellow color.
 Dark urine is a sign that you are not drinking enough.
 Colorless urine is a sign of drinking too much.

-5. Smoking may increase the urge to urinate.
+5. Smoking may increase the urge to urinate

 Smoking irritates the lining of the bladder, and also makes you cough, both of which are unhelpful if you have an overactive bladder.